 The first step to cleaning your RV roof is a quick sweep of any dirt and debris followed by a gentle hose down and scrub with a non-abrasive cleaner.

-Fibreglass RV roofs will need a special protectant so they don’t oxidize, or to remove existing oxidization.
-Without it, fibreglass RV roofs will lose their shine, feel rough to the touch and eventually start to flake or slough off white powder.
+Fiberglass RV roofs will need a special protectant so they don’t oxidize, or to remove existing oxidization.
+Without it, fiberglass RV roofs will lose their shine, feel rough to the touch and eventually start to flake or slough off white powder.

 From snagged tree branches to hairline cracks to regular wear and tear … your RV roof can sure take a beating between maintenance sessions.
 Now is the time to fully inspect your RV roof and make any necessary repairs before they become bigger issues.

 If you are planning to store your rig outdoors in harsh weather, as most of us do, you may want to consider further protecting your roof with an RV cover.
-A good quality and well-fitting RV cover will protect your rig from snow, rain, sun and debris while allowing any moisture that accumulates to evaporate quickly.
+Good quality and well-fitting RV cover will protect your rig from snow, rain, sun, and debris while allowing any moisture that accumulates to evaporate quickly.
 Covers for RV come in several sizes, so be sure to measure carefully for the optimal fit.
 Need help?
 Give us a call!

-RV Part Shop has everything you need to keep the roof over your head clean, safe and protected.
+RV Part Shop has everything you need to keep the roof over your head clean, safe, and protected.
 From regular maintenance to quick fixes on the go, choose from our wide assortment of RV Roof Maintenance and Roof Repair Products.
 Take advantage of our fast, free shipping* option to your home or directly to your RV site.
-Need help navigating our massive selection of items?
-Give us a call toll-free between 9 AM and 5 PM EST at 877-607-4446 or drop us a line at email@example.com